aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-gdb/index.md

 Keep the `1 day` **Backup retention period**.
 Check the box to **Enable Performance Insights** with a **Retention period** of `Default (7 days)` and use the `[default] aws/rds` **Master key** for monitoring data encryption.
 Next, check the **Enable Enhanced Monitoring** box, select a **Granularity** of `1 second` and select the **Monitoring Role** value `auroralab-monitor-us-east-1`.

 !!! note
-    Please note there are **two** monitoring roles in the list, one for the main region (the one in the top right corner of your web page), the other for the secondary region (typically `us-east-1`).
-At this step, you need the secondary one.
+    Please note there are **two** monitoring roles in the list, one for the primary region (the one in the top right corner of your web page), the other for the secondary region (typically `us-east-1`).
+At this step, you need the **secondary** region one.

 <span class="image">![RDS Cluster Add Region](rds-cluster-add-region.png?raw=true)</span>